 | July 13, 2020 | Flower

 As a psychoactive plant, marijuana has long been used for its recreational as well as medicinal effects.
 Many long-term stoners say they use cannabis to boost creativity, citing the improved creative flow as one of their favorite aspects of the herb.
-Since there is overwhelming anecdotal evidence linking cannabis and creativity (and creators, for that matter), leading to the common acceptance of the idea in present cannabis culture.
+Since there is overwhelming anecdotal evidence linking cannabis and creativity, leading to the common acceptance of the idea in present cannabis culture.

 - Delve into the science and research of the relationship between cannabis and creativity